DigitaleGesellschaft/jekyll-theme-conference/README.md

 - the speaker's `name` (used as identifier), as well as its
 - `first_name`,
 - `last_name`,
-- optionally, a list of `links` (see the _Links_ subsection below for the available properties):
+- optionally, a list of `links` (see the [_Links_](#links) subsection below for the available properties):
   - Links with an `icon` are treated separately and are also included on the speaker overview page.
 - optionally, `hide: true` if the speaker's page should not be linked to.

-If the speaker's name consists only out of one word, populate the `last_name` property and leave the `first_name` property empty.
+If the speaker's name consists of only one word, populate the `last_name` property and leave the `first_name` property empty.
 The last name is generally used for sorting the speakers.

 Example: